sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 Once the data cleaning processors I implemented two models two models:
 Both models used the same dataset from JHU
-1. Benchmark which which was implemented in [] by The University of Melbourne
+1. Benchmark which which was implemented in [RStudio](https://rstudio.com/) and designed by The University of Melbourne
 2. My Model for which I followed the following steps

-### Algorithm steps:
+### My Model/Algorithm steps:

 1. Grouping:
     -  Removed unnecessary columns